photoprism/photoprism/SPONSORS.md

 |-----------|---------------------------------------------------------------------------------------------------|
 | IOTA      | `iota1qrcspztm2v2nldpuysq5j5fydn8ulyrnhr86qjymxwmmvzax8zlw7g0jyww`                                |

-Please [contact us by email](https://photoprism.app/contact) with a reference to the transaction so we can help you unlock additional features and provide technical support :)
+Please [contact us by email](https://photoprism.app/contact) with a reference to the transaction so we can help you unlock additional features and provide technical support.
+Thank You! :)